 Applicants will be interviewed by a selection committee starting in mid-March.
 Acceptance will be based on the interview, the essay, and student record.
 Non-University of Rochester students should also enclose an application fee of $20.

 The program cost is comparable to a semester at the University of Rochester.
-A non-refundable $300 confirmation deposit, which holds the student's place in the program, is due within two weeks of acceptance.
-The balance of the Arezzo program fee will be billed to all accepted students on a University of Rochester term bill.
+Students accepted to the program must sign a letter confirming their intention to participate in the program.
+(Subsequent withdrawal from the program will result in a $300 fee.)
+The Arezzo program fee will be billed to all accepted students on a University of Rochester term bill.
 University of Rochester students should meet as soon as they apply to the program with a representative of the Office of Student Financial Assistance to discuss aid coverage.
 Non-University of Rochester students are strongly recommended to talk to a financial aid counselor at their home institution.
 In addition, the University of Rochester's Office of Student Financial Assistance will be happy to help students process consortial agreements so that they may use loans or federal aid towards the cost of this program.